3 Drivers Behind Company use of Lump Sum Payments

 Considerations for Achieving Desired Mobility Goals

 There are a variety of approaches to choose from when relocating employees, from moves that are fully managed by a relocation management partner to relocations that are self-guided by the employee.
-While a fully managed programme can best maximise company ROI, the employee experience, and programme alignment with overall company goals, for some companies, the lump sum model can be a valuable tool within their mobility plan.
-In this blog post, we’ll review the three main reasons companies use a lump sum approach and considerations for each.
-Stay tuned for our next blog post, which will provide guidelines for companies utilising a lump sum approach to relocation.
+While a fully managed program can best maximize company ROI, the employee experience, and program alignment with overall company goals, for some companies, the lump sum model can be a valuable tool within their mobility plan.
+In this blog post, we’ll review the three primary reasons companies use a lump sum approach and considerations for each.
+Stay tuned for our next blog post, which will provide guidelines for companies utilizing a lump sum approach to relocation.

-3 Main Drivers Behind Company Use of Lump Sums
+3 Primary Drivers Behind Company Use of Lump Sums

-3 Main Drivers Behind Company Use of Lump Sums
+3 Primary Drivers Behind Company Use of Lump Sums

 To date, lump sum payments represent approximately 7% of all relocations, according to SIRVA’s 2018-2020 volume data.
-Our experience demonstrates that the inclusion of lump sums into global mobility programmes is driven mainly by three main company goals: cost containment, employee experience and talent strategy.
+Our experience demonstrates that the inclusion of lump sums into global mobility programs is driven primarily by three primary company goals: cost containment, employee experience, and talent strategy.

 1. Cost Containment

-It’s easy to understand why organisations believe a lump sum approach will aid programme cost control: Fewer management fees and minimised cost variability per move should, in theory, drive expenditure down.
-Although this may be true in some situations, the calculations seldom take tax liability, employee inexperience and intangible costs (resulting from poor choices or inexperience) into consideration.
-It will be important to manage these properly to ensure that an organisation’s use of lump sum payments will achieve the desired result.
+It’s easy to understand why organizations believe a lump sum approach will aid program cost control: Fewer management fees and minimized cost variability per move should, in theory, drive expenditures down.
+Although this may be true in some situations, the calculations seldom take tax liability, employee inexperience, and intangible costs (resulting from poor choices or inexperience) into consideration.
+It will be important to manage these properly to ensure that an organization’s use of lump sum payments will achieve the desired result.

 Tax Liability: Although the tax treatment of lump sums differs across the world, this benefit is usually considered taxable income.
 Gross-up amounts should therefore be duly included into the cost analysis.